Sign Up

 Certification as a Medication Aide

-In the state of Ohio, Medication aides can give medication to residents in a nursing home, residential care facility, or Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID) if they have a current valid medication aide certificate.
-The requirements for applying to be and working as a medication aide are in the Ohio Revised Code Section 4723.
+In the state of Ohio, Medication aides can give medication to residents in a nursing home, residential care facility, or Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID) if they have a current, valid medication aide certification.
+The requirements for applying to be and work as a medication aide are in the Ohio Revised Code Section 4723.
 The Ohio Board of Nursing issues the certificate.
-Still, it is the facility's responsibility to make sure the medication aides follow the requirements for giving medication (Ohio Revised Code (ORC) 4723.64, 2016).
+Still, it is the facility's responsibility to make sure the medication aides follow the requirements for giving medication (Ohio Revised Code [ORC] 4723.64, 2024).

-To be eligible to apply for a medication aide certificate, the applicant must be at least 18 years old, have a high school diploma or equivalent, and have completed a medication aide training program.
+To be eligible to apply for a medication aide certificate, the applicant must be at least 18 years old, have a high school diploma or equivalent, have completed a medication aide training program, and meet the requirements for providing direct care.
 If the aide is going to work as a medication aide in a nursing home, they have to be a nurse aide in the nursing home.
 Suppose a person is going to be a medication aide at a residential care facility or ICF/IID.
 In that case, they need at least one year of direct care experience in a facility.
-These certified medication aides can only work in the type of facility where they have one year of experience.
-Some situations may cause you to be ineligible, for instance, a felony conviction (ORC 4723.651, 2023).
+These certified medication aides can only work in a type of facility where they have one year of experience.
+Some situations may cause you to be ineligible, for instance, a felony conviction (ORC 4723.651, 2024).

 If you have a certificate or license from another state, you may be issued a certificate.
-The board may issue a certificate if someone has good work experience, a government certification, or other private certification (ORC 4723.651, 2023).
-The certificate is valid for 2 years unless it is suspended or revoked.
-There is a renewal fee (ORC 4723.651, 2023).
+The board may issue a certificate if someone has good work experience, a government certification, or other private certification (ORC 4723.651, 2024).
+The certificate is valid for two years unless it is suspended or revoked.
+There is a renewal fee (ORC 4723.651, 2024).

 Definitions

-• Intermediate care facility and an ICF/IID is a group home for individuals with intellectual disabilities (ORC 5124.01, 2023).
+• An intermediate care facility and an ICF/IID is a group home for individuals with intellectual disabilities (ORC 5124.01, 2023).

 Standards of Safe Medication Administration

-A medication aide with a current, valid certificate may give prescription medications to residents of a nursing home, residential care facility, or ICFs/IID.
-This responsibility is delegated to a mediation aide by an RN or LPN acting at the direction of a registered nurse (ORC 4723.67, 2016).
+A medication aide with a current, valid certificate may give prescription medications to residents of a nursing home, residential care facility, or ICF/IID.
+This responsibility is delegated to a mediation aide by a registered nurse (RN) or a licensed practical nurse (LPN) acting at the direction of an RN (ORC 4723.67, 2025).
 A nurse can only withdraw delegation from a medication aide in cases of resident safety.

 A medication aide can give prescription medications using the following methods of administration.

-• Medications being administered as part of clinical research; or
+• Medications being administered as part of clinical research.

 A certified medication aide must always show their title when giving medications.
 They are responsible for demonstrating competence and accountability.
 They are also responsible for maintaining knowledge of their responsibilities and accountability.

-The certified mediation aide is responsible for following the seven rights of medication administration:
+The certified medication aide is responsible for following the rights of medication administration (Westergren et al., 2025):

-• Right dose.
-Are you giving the right amount of the medication that is prescribed?
-Check the number of milligrams (mg) or other units (mcg, IU, etc.) to ensure the dose matches the order.
-If directed by a registered nurse, you might need to break a scored pill in half or give two capsules to get the correct dose.
+• Right Dose: Are you giving the right amount of the medication that is prescribed?
+Check the number of milligrams (mg) or other units (micrograms [mcg], international units [IU], etc.) to ensure the dose matches the order.

 Medical Errors